markleeds2/cleaning_data/README.md

 * Place the R code file "run_analysis.R" into "~/coursera/gcd_course/class_proj".

-* Running the Code: In the RStudio code editor: type setwd("(~/coursera/gcd_course/class_proj", followed by: source("run_analysis.R") and run that code.
+* Running the Code: In the RStudio source panel, type setwd("(~/coursera/gcd_course/class_proj", followed by: source("run_analysis.R") and run that code by clicking on the "Source" icon in the source panel.

 * Checking the resulting text file: After the file "tidy_data.txt" is created using the source command, type "summDF <- read.table("tidy_data.txt", sep = " ", header = TRUE)" in the RStudio code editor in order to read  the text file into an R data.frame